WTSD (AM)

-WTSD (1190 kHz) is a commercial AM radio station licensed to Leesburg, Virginia, and serving the Washington metropolitan area with a sports format.
-Owned by Potomac Radio Group, Inc., the station has been operated by iHeartMedia since January 2023 as part of that broadcast chain's cluster of stations.
+WTSD (1190 kHz) is a commercial AM radio station licensed to Leesburg, Virginia, and serving the Washington metropolitan area with a sports radio format.
+Owned by Potomac Radio Group, Inc., the station has been operated by iHeartMedia since January 2023, as part of that broadcast chain's cluster of stations.
 WTSD's transmitter site is located in Ashburn, Virginia.
+It is a Fox Sports Radio network affiliate.

 History

 WAGE

 The station first signed on the air on March 6, 1958.
 Its original call sign was WAGE, broadcasting on 1290 kHz.
-For its first 37 years on the air, WAGE was a daytimer, powered at 1,000 watts and required to go off the air at sunset to protect other stations on 1290 AM.
+For its first 37 years on the air, WAGE was a 1,000-watt daytimer, required to go off the air at sunset to protect other stations on 1290 AM.
 It was started by Richard Field Lewis Jr., who also founded WINC in Winchester and WFVA in Fredericksburg.
 The original studio and transmitter site was a field behind Loudoun County High School in Leesburg.
 To this day, the street on which the studio stood is named Wage Drive.

-An anecdotal story claims that CBS TV and radio host and Leesburg resident Arthur Godfrey was the original owner, and the call letters stood for Arthur Godfrey Enterprises.
+An anecdotal story claims that CBS TV and radio host and Leesburg resident Arthur Godfrey was the original owner, and the call sign stood for Arthur Godfrey Enterprises.
 In fact, the construction permit was owned by Lewis and passed to his widow upon his death in 1957.
 The call sign was reassigned from what is now WHEN in Syracuse, New York, and was almost certainly sequential as it had no known meaning in either city.
-Once built, the station was sold first to William T. Stubblefield and again in 1962 to a group headed by James and Valeria Symington.
+Once built, the station was sold first to William T. Stubblefield and again in 1962, to a group headed by James and Valeria Symington.

-In 1995, WAGE moved to 1200 kHz, allowing the use of a stronger full-time signal.
+In 1985, WAGE moved to 1200 kHz, allowing the use of a stronger full-time signal.
 While WAGE covered local news throughout its history, the format changed over the years, going from classical music, to easy listening, to country music, to middle of the road.

 WAGE was sold to WUST owner New World Radio Group, through its subsidiary Potomac Radio, Inc., in 2005.
 Local programming ended in 2007.